UNIS contact person: Aleksey Shestov

 - interpret data from cold regions field and laboratory investigations, and to derive physical parameters for the investigated material.

 The course extends over ca 5 weeks including compulsory safety training.

 Based on the theoretical background, the students will carry out field measurements on glaciers, permafrost soils and bedrock.
 Collected data will be interpreted with the purpose of identifying ground characteristics of importance for infrastructure developments and structure foundations.

 Geotechnical boring (soundings and sampling) will be demonstrated in field.
 Samples will be investigated in the laboratory.

-Fieldwork consists of operating differential GPS and ground-penetrating radar (GPR) equipment and geotechnical methods for soil sounding and sampling in cold regions.
+Fieldwork consists of operating ground-penetrating radar (GPR) equipment and geotechnical methods for soil sounding and sampling in cold regions.
 Geotechnical laboratory work will focus on methods for characterizing frozen soil samples and mechanical properties necessary for foundation design.

 The students must submit written assignments and prepare written field and laboratory reports from the course activities.